Kitcheos, PFC Alexander J.

 Kitcheos_A

-Pfc.
-Alexander Jay Kitcheos was born in Cook County, Illinois on May 15, 1918, to Torn Kitcheos and Frances Wegsyzn-Kitcheos.
+PFC Alexander Jay Kitcheos was born in Cook County, Illinois, on May 15, 1918, to Eros B. Kitcheos and Frances Wegsyzn-Kitcheos.
 With his sister and brother, he grew up at 1001 Dunlap Avenue in Forest Park, Illinois.
-At some point, his parents divorced and he lived with his mother.
-He graduated from Field Stevenson School, Forest Park, and Proviso Township High School, Mayood, Illinois, in 1938.
+His father died in 1928, and his brother, Julian, died in 1938.
+He graduated from Field Stevenson School, Forest Park, and Proviso Township High School, Maywood, Illinois, in 1938.
 At some point, he moved to Los Angeles, and gave his address as 2633 Newell Street and was self-employed.
-He registered with Selective Service on October 16, 1940, when the draft law took affect and named his mother as his contact person.
+He registered with Selective Service on October 16, 1940, when the draft act took effect and named his mother as his contact person.

 Alex was drafted into the US Army on February 14, 1942, in Los Angeles, at Fort MacArthur, San Pedro, California.
 He received the serial number of 39 019 445.
-It is known that he at some point he volunteered to train as a paratrooper.
+Since his test score on the Army General Classification Test was high he was given the opportunity to train as a paratrooper which he chose to do.
 When he joined one of the requirements was that he had to be single or had no dependents.
 What is known is that he trained at Camp Toccoa, Georgia, and went to jump school at Ft, Benning, Georgia, and then went to Ft.
 Bragg, North Carolina.
 It appears it was there that he became a member of Company F, 502 Parachute Infantry Regiment, 101st Airborne Division.
-Apparently, got married during this time.
+Before he was sent overseas, he married Francis Kwiatkowski, in Chicago, and his wife resided with his mother.

 The 101st arrived in England on September 4, 1943, and was stationed at Chilton Foliat and Denford near Hungerford, Berkshire, England.
 It spent most of the eight months training.
 On the night of June 5, 1944, the members of the 101st parachuted into German occupied France as part of the D-Day invasion.
 The division’s job was secure exits from the beaches and destroying the bridges over the Douve River.